-Secondly, by considering the aggradation mode, additional information on the sourcing of sediments can be extracted from the depth distribution of 26Al / 10Be ratios.
-The 26Al / 10Be ratios that are measured in fluvial sediments result from (i) the inherited 26Al / 10Be ratios of the source material and (ii) the in situ CRN accumulation when the material is exposed to cosmic rays.
-Accounting for the changing depth of the sedimentary layers within the fluvial sheet may allow one to explain high 26 Al / 10 Be ratios (i.e. > 6.75) measured at depth.
-For the case study in NE Belgium, the model fit improved slightly when an inherited 26Al/10Be ratio of 7.40 was used in the simulations (Fig. 7).
-Inherited 26Al / 10Be ratios that are substantially higher than 6.75 often point to intense physical erosion in the headwater basins where material is sourced from deep erosion by e.g. (peri)glacial processes (Claude et al., 2017; Knudsen et al., 2019).
-The material that was buried several metres below the surface is then delivered to the fluvial system and breaks into smaller parts on its route to the final sink or during intermediate storage.
-Such deposits are then constituted of a mix of sediments characterised by different 26Al / 10Be inherited ratios.
-In their final sink, the sediments will further accumulate CRN following the 26 Al / 10 Be surface production ratio of ~ 6.75 when exposed at (or close to) the surface, or they can maintain an 26 Al / 10 Be isotope ratio above 6.75 when quickly buried to a depth above 300 g cm^{-2} , where the relative production of 26Al to 10Be is larger due to muogenic production.
+Secondly, by considering the aggradation mode, additional information on the sourcing of sediments can be extracted from the depth distribution of 26Al/10Be ratios.
+The 26Al/10Be ratios that are measured in fluvial sediments result from (i) the inherited 26 Al/ 10 Be ratios of the source material and (ii) the in situ CRN accumulation when the material is exposed to cosmic rays.
+Accounting for the changing depth of the sedimentary layers within the fluvial sheet may allow one to explain high 26 Al/ 10 Be ratios (i.e., > 6.75) measured at depth.
+For the case-study in NE Belgium, the model fit improved slightly when an inherited 26 Al/ 10 Be ratio of 7.40 was used in the simulations (Fig. 7).
+Inherited 26 Al/ 10 Be ratios that are substantially higher than 6.75 often point to intense physical erosion in the headwater basins where material is sourced from deep erosion by e.g. (peri)glacial processes (Claude et al., 2017; Knudsen et al., 2019).
+The material that was buried several meters below the surface is then delivered to the fluvial system, and breaks in smaller parts on its route to the final sink or during intermediate storage.
+Such deposits are then constituted of a mix of sediments characterized by different 26 Al/ 10 Be inherited ratios.
+In their final sink, the sediments will further accumulate CRN following the 26 Al/ 10 Be isotope ratio above 6.75 when quickly buried to a depth above 300 g cm-2 where the relative production of 26 Al to 10 Be is larger due to muogenic production.